Skip to content

 Two professional women engaging in a mentoring conversation at a café, with a laptop and notebook on the table.

-The Australian Water Association is set to open registrations for the new National Mentoring Program on 25 November, with the exciting new digitally enabled, long-distance mentoring pairings to embark in the new year.
+The Australian Water Association is set to open registrations for the new National Mentoring Program in November, with the exciting new digitally enabled, long-distance mentoring pairings to embark in the new year.

 To celebrate National Water Week and showcase some of the benefits of water community mentoring across states and territories, Source caught up with an AWA Mentoring Program pairing that was facilitated long-distance across boarders – from Perth to Alice Springs.